KalaKit/KalaData/README.md

 | balanced | General use         | 256 KB      | 64        |
 | slow     | Long-term storage   | 1 MB        | 128       |
 | archive  | Maximum compression | 8 MB        | 255       |

 ---

+## Multithreading

+If file size <= 16MB - one thread allocated for this file
+- main thread is reserved for small files

+If file size > 16MB - split into chunks and allocate one thread per chunk (4MB - 16MB)
+- dynamic chunk size = file size / (numThreads * 2).
+- numThreads = cpu cores (x2 if hyperthreaded)

+Sort files by size so larger files are compressed/decompressed first
+- store priority index during compression into each file metadata so decompression can use it without sorting again
+- store file relative path and size in vector of structs, sort descending by size
+- start with largest file and allocate all idle threads to it
+- the remaining idle threads are allocated to the largest active file new chunk only if it needs one

+Thread limits based on available threads
+- <= 4 - one thread per file
+- 4 - 8 - max four threads per file
+- \> 8 - max 8 threads per file

+---